It typically presents in younger women with an average age of onset at around 45 years.

 - hydronephrosis: implies stage IIIB tumor.

-CT, in general, is not very useful in the assessment of the primary tumor, but it can be useful in assessing advanced disease.
+CT, in general, is not very useful in the assessment of the primary tumor, but it can be useful in assessing the advanced disease.
 It is performed primarily to assess adenopathy, but also has roles in defining advanced disease, monitoring distant metastasis, planning the placement of radiation ports, and guiding percutaneous biopsy.

 On CT, the primary tumor can be hypoenhancing or isoenhancing to normal cervical stroma (~50% 19).